Gentildonna: 2014: five-year-old season

-Gentildonna began her 2014 season in the Group Two Kyoto Kinen on 16 February.
+Gentildonna began her 2014 season in the Group Two Kyōto Kinen on 16 February.
 She started the odds-on favourite but finished sixth of the twelve runners behind the 33/1 outsider Desperado.
 As in the previous season, Gentildonna was sent to Dubai to contest the Dubai Sheema Classic on 29 March.
 Ridden by Ryan Moore, she started the 4/1 second favourite behind the Breeders' Cup Turf winner Magician.
 The mare was restrained in the early stages before making progress with three furlongs to run but was blocked when challenging for the lead in the straight forcing Moore to switch sharply to the right in the closing stages.
 Gentildonna took the lead from Cirrus des Aigles a furlong from the finish and won "comfortably" by one and a half lengths.
 Moore said "I was just hemmed in a bit in the straight.
 But when I pulled her out she has quickened up very well.
 She has got an awful lot of heart".
 On her return to Japan, the mare again contested the Takarazuka Kinen at Hanshin Racecourse but finished seventh of the twelve runners, seven and a half lengths behind the winner Gold Ship.

 After a four-month summer break, Gentildonna returned to contest Japan's three most important autumn races, beginning with the Tenno Sho on 2 November.
-Ridden for the first time by Keita Tosaki she finished second of the eighteen runners, beaten three quarters of a length Spielberg with the favourite Isla Bonita taking third ahead of the unusually named Love Is Boo Shet.
+Ridden for the first time by Keita Tosaki she finished second of the eighteen runners, beaten three quarters of a length Spielberg with the favourite Isla Bonita taking third ahead of Love Is Boo Shet.
 On 3 November she started favourite against seventeen opponents as she attempted to win the Japan Cup for and unprecedented third time.
 Ridden again by Moore she finished fourth behind Epiphaneia, Just A Way and Spielberg.
 The Arima Kinen over 2500 metres at Nakayama Racecourse on 28 December attracted its customary strong field, and Gentildonna started fourth in the betting behind Gold Ship, Epiphaneia and Just A Way with the other contenders including Denim And Ruby, One And Only (Tokyo Yushun), Meisho Mambo, Fenomeno and Verxina.
 Verxina was the early leader before Epiphaneia took the lead 400 metres from the finish but Gentildonna made steady progress in the straight and made her bid for victory in the last 200 metres.
-She gained the advantage and held off several late challenges to win by three quarters of a length from the three-year-old colt To The World, with Gold Ship, Just A Way, Epiphaneia, Lachesis and Last Impact close behind.
+She gained the advantage and held off several late challenges to win by three quarters of a length from the three-year-old colt To The World, with Gold Ship, Just A Way, Epiphaneia, Lachesis, and Last Impact close behind.

 Gentildonna's retirement ceremony was held at Nakayama Racecourse right after she had won the Arima Kinen, with over 40,000 fans attending the ceremony.